 - Limiting food creates boredom and makes diet harder to follow.

-- The lack of food and calories leaves dietary craving for more energy dense foods.
-Negative effects blood sugar negative affect your energy level and subconscious you are always thinking about food.
+- The lack of food and calories leaves a dietary craving for more energy-dense foods.
+Negative effects of blood sugar negatively affect your energy level and subconscious you are always thinking about food.

 - As a result, dietary fall off the wagon, and quickly regain any lost weight, after gaining even more body fat.
 Besides that, you also get metabolic damage.